AleksiKaa/QuizSite/README.md

 any registered user can answer the questions.
 Questions, answer options, and each answer are stored in a database.
 The app also tracks statistics that can be accessed at /statistics for each registered user.
-The app is available at https://deno-quiz.herokuapp.com/ The app can also be run locally with the shell command deno run --allow-all --unstable run-locally.js Do note that running locally requires you to have a database with the needed tables and inserting your database credentials to database/database.js
+The app is available at https://deno-quiz.herokuapp.com/ The app can also be run locally with the shell command 'deno run --allow-all --unstable run-locally.js' Do note that running locally requires you to have a database with the needed tables and inserting your database credentials to database/database.js NOTE!
+I had to leave out a couple of pictures from the submission due to the .zip archive being too large with the pictures included.

 Create table statements needed for the application, enter these commands to your own database: